The Push for Rainbow Talent in Global Mobility – Part 3

 1 – Set Clear Diversity, Equity, and Inclusion Goals for Global Mobility

-Global Mobility, together with DEI teams, needs to set realistic yet challenging goals for increasing the number of female assignees AND female department heads in Global Mobility.
+Global Mobility and DEI teams need to set realistic yet challenging goals for increasing the number of female assignees AND female department heads in Global Mobility.
 According to the report, Elevating Equity: The Real Story of Diversity and Inclusion.
 Seventy-six percent of companies have no diversity or inclusion goals.!

 2 – Allow for More Flexibility by Having Different Assignment Types